khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 See [segmented control](/components/segmented-control) for more information.

+### Loading

+Any button can utilize the `loading` property to turn a button's state into a loading state.
+This state indicates that an action is in progress.

+Todo: Add loading button example

 ### Pagination

 Pagination is a specific example of a [segmented control](/components/pagination).
 It indicates the number of pages available, what page the user is on, and controls for navigating between pages.